 At QUF, it was literally a case of robbing Peters to pay Pauls.
 The two brands, formerly competitors, ended up under the same roof when Peters Arctic Delicacy Company merged with Pauls Ice Cream and Milk to form Queensland United Foods (later simply QUF) in 1960.

-Pauls began as Pauls Polar Perfections in 1933 and became a publicly listed company, trading as Pauls Ice Cream and Milk Ltd. In addition to ice cream, the company was a major milk distributor and manufactured powdered milk.
+Pauls began as Pauls Polar Perfections in 1933 and became a publicly listed company, trading as Pauls Ice Cream and Milk Ltd. The company was a major milk distributor and manufactured powdered milk.

 After the merger that created QUF, the company began marketing Pauls ice cream brands beyond Queensland.
 Petersville in Victoria, in retaliation, sought to sell their ice cream in Queensland.
 However, as they didn’t have rights to the Peters brand in that state, they were forced to adopt the name Penguin and re-name key products such as Drumstick.